Berdiansk Partisan Army: History

 On 27 February 2022, it became known that Russian army had entered Berdiansk.
 The next day, Russian soldiers occupied all the administrative buildings of the city.

 On 30 April, a video was posted on the Berdiansk Partisan Army Telegram channel demanding that the soldiers of the Russian Armed Forces leave the city.
 The text of the demand was read out by three men with hidden faces with automatic weapons in their hands.
-The appeal was also made public by People's Deputy from the Servant of the People Yuri Misyagin.
+The appeal was also made public by People's Deputy from the Servant of the People Yuriy Misyahin.

-On 2 June, in the port of Berdyansk, partisans tried to destroy the military cargo of the Russian army.
+On 2 June, in the port of Berdiansk, partisans tried to destroy the military cargo of the Russian army.

 On 6 August, the BPA staged an explosion near the captured police department, which the occupation authorities tried to pass off as the detonation of a gas cylinder from a cigarette butt.

 On 8 August, the partisans revealed that they had staged an assassination attempt on one of the deputy heads of the occupation administration.

 On 10 August, the BPA "declared a hunt" for the organizers of the referendum on the accession of the Zaporizhzhia Oblast to Russia.